azzytato/azzytato/README.md

 BAD guys is gone im going to cry and kill myself guys.
 I CANT DO THIS.
 I MISS B0SS ANDROMEDA DINGLE.

+By the qay can you people PLEASE not use they/them on me i hte it so much, especially if qe have interaacted countless times or YOURE LITERALLY MY FRIEND.
+I dont care if youve forgotton my pronouns sorry just guess aand use she/her or he/hiim i dont care Im sorry if this is rude just please bruh, Its so annoying nd it maakes me feel qeird THANKS

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣀⠤⠔⠒⠀⠀⠉⠀⠀⠁⢀⠌⠑⢎⡜⣡⢋⠭⣍⠭⡛⢖⡲⢤⣄⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣀⢴⠺⠍⠂⠀⠀⠀⠀⠀⠀⠈⠀⠡⠀⠠⠀⠀⠐⠡⢎⠲⣌⠲⡩⢶⢡⠋⠔⠊⡝⠲⢤⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀